What is an Assessor?

 Related Job Titles for this Occupation:

 - City Assessor

 - Multi-Township Assessor

 - Right of Way Appraiser

 Is There Job Demand for Assessors?

-In the United States, there were 80,800 jobs for Assessor in 2016.
+In 2016, there was an estimated number of 80,800 jobs in the United States for Assessor.
 New jobs are being produced at a rate of 14.4% which is above the national average.
 The Bureau of Labor Statistics predicts 11,600 new jobs for Assessor by 2026.
-There will be an estimated 6,700 positions for Assessor per year.
+Due to new job openings and attrition, there will be an average of 6,700 job openings in this field each year.

 The states with the most job growth for Assessor are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maryland, Alaska, or Maine.
 These states have the worst job growth for this type of profession.

 The average yearly salary of an Assessor ranges between $29,690 and $102,590.